Ron Ziegler

-Ronald Louis Ziegler (May 12, 1939 – February 10, 2003) was the 13th White House Press Secretary and Assistant to the President, serving during United States President Richard Nixon's administration.
+Ronald Louis Ziegler (May 12, 1939 – February 10, 2003) was the 13th White House Press Secretary, serving during President Richard Nixon's administration.

 Early life

 Ziegler was born to Louis Daniel Ziegler, a production manager, and Ruby (Parsons) in Covington, Kentucky.
 He was raised in the Lutheran Church–Missouri Synod denomination.

 Ziegler attended Concordia Lutheran School and graduated from the eighth grade in 1953.
 He graduated from Dixie Heights High School in Fort Mitchell, Kentucky.
 He first attended college at Xavier University in Cincinnati, then transferred to the University of Southern California in 1958, graduating in 1961 with a degree in government and politics.
 While at USC, Ziegler was initiated into the Sigma Chi fraternity.
 At University of Southern California, he was a member of Trojans for Representative Government with future Watergate scandal participants Dwight L. Chapin, Tim Elbourne, Donald Segretti, Gordon C. Strachan, and Herbert Porter.

 Career

 Early work

-Ziegler once worked at Disneyland as a skipper on the popular Jungle Cruise attraction in Adventureland.

-He later served as a press aide on Nixon's unsuccessful California gubernatorial campaign in 1962.
+Ziegler served as a press aide on Nixon's unsuccessful California gubernatorial campaign in 1962.
 He then worked with H. R. Haldeman, who later served as Nixon's White House Chief of Staff, at the J. Walter Thompson advertising firm.